Bounds on Codes Correcting Adjacent Transpositions: Introduction and preliminaries

 with the convention $ \min \emptyset = \infty $.
 In words, $ \dist^{\textnormal{{ (s)}}}(\myx,\myy) $ is the smallest number of transpositions, performed in a successive manner, that can transform $ \myx $ into $ \myy $ (or, equivalently, $ \myy $ into $ \myx $).
 If $ \myy $ cannot be obtained from $ \myx $ by using any number of transpositions, we set $ d(\myx,\myy) = \infty $.
 Unlike $ \dist(\cdot,\cdot) $, $ \dist^{\textnormal{{ (s)}}}(\cdot,\cdot) $ is a metric \footnote{This metric was analyzed on the space of permutations over $ \{1, \ldots, n\} $ in, e.g., \cite{konstantinova}, but can be defined for arbitrary strings.}.
 The set $ B^{\textnormal{{ (s)}}}(\myx; t) $ defined above is a ball of radius $ t $ around $ \myx $ with respect to this metric.
 Defining the minimum distance of a code $ \C \subseteq \Z_q^n $ with respect to $ \dist^{\textnormal{{ (s)}}} $ in the usual way (see \eqref{eq:mindist}), we have the following claim.

 \begin{proposition} A code $ \C \subseteq \Z_q^n $ corrects $ t $ transpositions (performed in a successive manner) if and only if $ \dist^{\textnormal{{ (s)}}}_{\min}(\C) > 2t $.

 \end{proposition}

 The model with successive transpositions is stronger than the one with simultaneous, disjoint transpositions, in the sense that all error patterns that can be realized in the latter can also be realized in the former, i.e., $ B(\myx; t) \subseteq B^{\textnormal{{ (s)}}}(\myx; t) $.
 (In fact, the stronger statement $ \bar{B}(\myx; t) \subseteq B^{\textnormal{{ (s)}}}(\myx; t) $ is also true.)
-Consequently: 1.)~any code construction valid for the former model is also valid for the latter, 2.)~any lower bound on the cardinality of optimal codes in the former model is also valid in the latter, and 3.)~any upper bound on the cardinality of optimal codes in the latter model is also valid in the former.
-We note that our constructions presented in Section~\ref{sec:code1} are trivially valid in both models because they concern a single transposition only, in which case there is no difference between the models.
-Also, the upper bound on the cardinality of optimal codes correcting $ t $ disjoint transpositions presented in Theorem~\ref{thm:bounds} is, by the above comment 3.), automatically valid for the stronger model with successive transpositions as well.
+Consequently: 1.)~any code construction valid for the successive transposition model is also valid for the disjoint transposition model, 2.)~any lower bound on the cardinality of optimal codes for the successive transposition model is also valid for the disjoint transposition model, and 3.)~any upper bound on the cardinality of optimal codes in the disjoint transposition model is also valid in the successive transposition model.
+Therefore, the upper bound on the cardinality of optimal codes correcting $ t $ disjoint transpositions presented in Theorem~\ref{thm:bounds} is automatically valid for the stronger model with successive transpositions as well.